This is a fascinating story out of Philadelphia. From the Philadelphia Inquirer:

 Amazingly, this case is establishing an extremely important precedent.
 Judge Katz is affirming the equal rights of same-sex couples.
 The ACLU press release describes the historic impact of this decision:

 After acknowledging the long-term commitment that the couple has made to each other and noting the great strides both have made in their recovery, Judge Katz ruled today that the couple can no longer be barred from having contact with each other.
 Relying on the U.S. Supreme Court’s 2003 decision in Lawrence v.
-Texas, Judge Katz ruled that same-sex couples have the same right to form intimate relationships as opposite sex couples and that it is unconstitutional to treat same-sex couples differently.
+Texas, Judge Katz ruled that same-sex couples have the same right to form intimate relationships as opposite sex couples and that it is unconstitutional to treat same-sex couples differently."This is truly a great day for our clients who have been barred from having any contact with each other for more than a year," said Mary Catherine Roper, a staff attorney with the ACLU of Pennsylvania.
+"By honoring their commitment to each other and fighting to be together, Dan and Steven have helped to bring about ground-breaking law requiring equal treatment for same-sex couples."

 In many ways, this was obviously a terrible ordeal for Mangini and Roberts.
 Thankfully, both men are now sober, moving forward with their life together.